 What is a working definition for laser drilling?

 The following text is taken from our definition article about laser drilling:

 “Laser drilling, as the name might suggest, is the process of drilling into a material using a laser.
 It differs from conventional twist drills in that it is a non-contact process, meaning the laser doesn’t physically touch the material that it is working with.

 Instead, the laser beam is focused repeatedly onto a specific area, vaporising and melting it layer by layer until holes are created.
 These holes will vary in diameter and depth, with some holes being thru-holes, while others are created only part of the way down into a material.

-A brief overview of the laser drilling process
+What is a brief overview of the laser drilling process?

 Just one fiber laser is capable of working in many different working environments and can deliver a wide range of drilled holes of many shapes and sizes.
 These drilled holes can be applied across many materials including metals, plastics, ceramics and carbon compounds to name but a few.

 To drill a hole, the particular area being drilled is focused upon by the laser beam.
 The size of the focus spot will be precisely calculated to make a hole of the exact size needed.
 As the laser beam is applied, the material melts and vaporises causing a mess free drill hole, the beam is applied until the sufficient drill depth is achieved, this may be through holes or only part of the way through the material.